 Your supporters don’t have to be perfect—no one is.
 But they should have qualities you admire, knowledge that is beneficial to you, the ability to listen and understand, and empathy.
 These traits are key to great supporters.

 Support is a two-way street.
 Once you identify the main supporters in your life, do your best to build those relationships.
 Connect with them regularly and keep them updated about your life.
+Accept invitations to social events with them and reciprocate those invitations as well.

 Invite them into your decisions and explain your reasoning—then ask for their honest opinion.
 Be open to feedback, even if it’s not always what you want to hear.
 The best supporters will tell you tough truths and help you see your options from different perspectives.